George-Paul-Tony-C/Task_assistant/README.md

 > This Project is a work in progress and is not suitable to be used at this moment.<br>
 > Star the repository for progress and preview release updates.

+> [!IMPORTANT]
+> We are planning on a major rework of UI and Certain Mechanics. <br>
+> Support for native application in Windows, Linux, MacOS, Android and IOS is also planned.
 <hr>

 # Task Assistant